russellbits/Writing/Poetry/the-fox-and-the-wood-nymph/the-fox-and-the-wood-nymph.md

 Though none big and none complete

 Once, a bold young fox pushed through
-a muse in the hedges; bored with the maze
+a muse in the hedge; bored with the maze
 he'd run so many times
 And went to explore the woods
-The sunbeams and the dark shadows
+The sunbeams, the dark shadows
 All new and fascinating to him

 Where the maze was predictable
-The woods were not  &
+The woods were not
 could grow cold and dark
-And though the fox was clever
+And the fox while clever
-His white and orange coat
+With his white and orange coat
-became knotted, soiled, damp
-The woods scratched and hurt
+got scratched and hurt
+His fur knotted, soiled, damp
-And more than a few times he bled
+And more than a few times he bled.

 Still,
 The fox pushed on,
 further in to the woods
 Not fearful—for the woods
-still had more to show him
+still had more to show him.
+There were miracles
-Miracles like snowfalls in which
+like snowfalls in which
 He danced
 Moutaintops of granite on which
 He pranced